The award-winning author of Finton Moon and Moonlight Sketches, and in October 2020, The Hush Sisters.

 A lecturer at Memorial University for two decades and an occasional lecturer at University of New Brunswick, Gerard has a Ph.D. in American (Gothic) literature.
 He is an experienced leader of writing retreats and workshops in Canada, the United States, and Europe.
 Gerard has been a featured workshop leader at the Writers’ Federation of New Brunswick WordSpring multiple times, and was also faculty at the prestigious Piper’s Frith retreat in Newfoundland.
 In 2017, Gerard was invited to deliver a lecture to Masters in Creative Writing students at Newcastle University, UK, as well as a public reading at the Newcastle Centre for the Literary Arts.

 Gerard regularly serves on juries of writing and granting competitions while mentoring writers who show great promise.
-His next novel, The Hush Sisters, published by Breakwater Books Ltd., releases in September 2020.
+His most recent novel, The Hush Sisters, was released by Breakwater Books Ltd. in October 2020.